ethereum-optimism/community-hub/src/docs/developers/bedrock/upgrade-guide.md

 ### What version of upstream Geth is op-geth based off of?

 `op-geth` is currently based off of the `1.10.x` version of `go-ethereum`.
-We periodically update `op-geth` to include the latest upstream changes.
+`op-geth` is periodically updated include the latest upstream changes.

 ### How can I see the difference between upstream Geth and op-geth?

-We maintain a single-commit diff on our `op-geth` repository.
+A single-commit diff is maintained in the `op-geth` repository.
 See [here](https://github.com/ethereum-optimism/op-geth/compare/master...optimism) for the comparison.

 ### Will transaction tracing for post-Bedrock data be faster?